buildkite/terraform-provider-buildkite/templates/resources/organization_rule.md

 - `type` (String) The type of organization rule.
 - `value` (String) The JSON document that this organization rule implements.

+### Optional

+- `description` (String) The description of the organization rule.

 ### Read-Only

 - `action` (String) The action defined between source and target resources.
-- `effect` (String) Whether this organization rule allows or denys the action to take place between source and target resources.
+- `effect` (String) Whether this organization rule allows or denies the action to take place between source and target resources.
 - `id` (String) The GraphQL ID of the organization rule.
 - `source_type` (String) The source resource type that this organization rule allows or denies to invoke its defined action.
 - `source_uuid` (String) The UUID of the resource that this organization rule allows or denies invocating its defined action.